-The use of our surveillance service is on a pay per hour/assignment basis, and not on a results basis as Expedite DA Ltd cannot predict/guarantee the actions of subjects under surveillance.
+The use of our relevant discreet enquiries &/or surveillance services, is on a pay per hour/assignment basis, and not on a results basis as Expedite DA Ltd cannot predict/guarantee the actions of subjects.
 If in the unlikely event a subject is lost whilst under surveillance, then the remaining paid hours will be rolled over to the next allocated surveillance period for use within 28 days.
 If a hired item from Expedite DA Ltd is damaged, detained or lost, then the cost of that item is charged to the customer.
 If a service is postponed by the customer within 48 hours of the service start time, then there is a inconvenience fee equivalent to half of the fee for that day's postponed service.
 Please also note that for safety and security reasons, (ie electronic viruses/computer worms that can be unknowingly downloaded and therefore spread via returned goods etc), our products therefore cannot be exchanged or refunded. – This does not affect your statutory rights.

 These terms and conditions shall be governed by English Law and any dispute arising out of or in connection with the same shall be determined by the English Courts.
 Expedite DA Ltd will always endeavour to provide a professional service with high integrity, and due diligence will also be carried out to ensure clients are using this agency’s services for legal purposes.
 In the unlikely event that a client is unsatisfied with Expedite Detective Agency Ltd’s work, then any complaints should be made in the first instance to this agency’s Managing Director.
 If a solution to the complaint cannot be agreed with the MD, then the client is free to refer their complaint to the appropriate ombudsman.